You can pay for a service in one of two ways – which would you choose?

 Whatever your considerations are, the potential gains of the money kept invested instead of spent on the new roof is a factor that is important to consider.

-If you invest in a globally diversified portfolio with no stock picking or market timing and you are strong enough and financially stable to hold on to your investments throughout recessions, you can buy certain things in payments instead of an immediate outlay of the full cost.
+If you invest in a globally diversified portfolio with no stock picking and you are strong enough and financially stable to hold on to your investments throughout recessions, you can buy certain things in payments instead of an immediate outlay of the full cost.
 Contact your investment advisor to find out the long-term performance of your investments, take off a few percentage points for the investment risk and taxes and you can get an estimate of your opportunity cost.
 Purchases you can make at a lower interest than your opportunity cost may be worth their interest cost.

 By making a few calculations and having a conservative investment plan, you have a recipe for making good money through simple financial decisions.Disclosures Including Backtested Performance Data